Gargeeshah/Data-Science-R-tidyverse/README.md

-## Comprehensive Data Analysis and Research Implementation in R
+## Data Analysis and Research Implementation in R

 ### Objective:
 Develop a robust understanding of data analysis techniques and their applications in real-world research settings, utilizing R and associated tools.